benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 ```

 We'll use `trial_started` events declared above in the `readers` section to mark the beginning and end of each trial.
-We'll use `cue` events to align the data within each trial -- each trial will use the cue event time as its zero time.
+We'll use `cue` events to align the data within each trial -- each trial will use the cue onset time as its zero time.

 ### trial enhancers

-Continuing in the same `trials` section, we configure a few expressions to inspect and annotate each trial.
+Continuing in the same `trials` section, we declare a few Python expressions to inspect and annotate each trial.
 See [ExpressionEnhancer](../../src/pyramid/trials/standard_enhancers.py) for more about using Python expressions to process each trial.

 ```